 Later, as an older teenage vagabond slumming through Europe, I'd regularly pop in on relatives in Norway.
 It was a much-needed rest stop for a bit of family warmth and good food.
 Now, as an adult, I find excuses to return to Norway every few years.
 All these decades later, Uncle Thor still meets me at the train station in his little town of Sandefjord.
 While I no longer need the free food, I enjoy Thor's warm hospitality as much as ever.

 Returning to Norway, I find my roots.
-My grandfather — famous in the 1930s in Leavenworth, Washington, as a rowdy ski-jumper — was a Romstad.
-So, although my last name is Steves (after a step-grandfather), my blood is Romstad and that branch of my family comes from a scenic valley called Gudbrandsdalen.
+My grandfather — famous in the 1930s in Leavenworth, Washington, as a rowdy ski jumper — was a Romstad.
+So, although my last name is Steves (after a step-grandfather), my blood is Romstad, and that branch of my family comes from a scenic valley called Gudbrandsdalen.

 But I don't visit Norway just to read my family name on tombstones.
 The roots I seek are also cultural.
 It's stimulating to learn about different social systems (many of which confound Americans).
 A friend in Oslo introduced me to the ideas of Norwegian philosopher Erik Dammann, who in the 1970s started a movement called "The Future in Our Hands."
 Dammann argued that a successful society can rise above materialism and that being content was a good thing.
 His book (by the same title), lit a political fire in my belly that burns to this day.

 Visiting Norway caused me to be reflective…to challenge my cultural norms.
 In Norway, where city halls are as grandly and lovingly decorated as churches, I find people almost evangelical about their belief in organizing society for the benefit of all.